 import_file() function contains no modifiers.

-That means it will simply output the original input data loaded by the
+That means it will simply pass through the original, unmodified data loaded by the

 We can change this by inserting some modifiers into the pipeline’s